LibrEars/Science-web-journal/README.md

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

 ### Motivation in a nutshell:
-Why should todays publishing praxis be replaced:
+Why should todays publishing practice be replaced:
  * Scientific workflow inefficient
  * Cost (submission/paywalls)
  * Delays